 INSPIRATION FROM LOCAL PRAYER RUGS

-Similarly, the Vancouver project engages groups from diverse cultural backgrounds to work with Muslim artists and First Nations groups to reconcile lost heritage, share, learn and celebrate cultural knowledge, symbolism and self-identification through textile traditions.
-As artists expand on the concept of Canadian Prayer Rugs, this also becomes an exploration of the multiple narratives of Vancouver, developed through the storytelling of diverse multicultural perspectives.
+Similarly, the Vancouver project engaged groups from diverse cultural backgrounds to work with Muslim artists and First Nations groups to reconcile lost heritage, share, learn and celebrate cultural knowledge, symbolism and self-identification through textile traditions.
+As these artists expanded on the concept of Canadian Prayer Rugs, the project became an exploration of the multiple narratives of Vancouver, developed through the storytelling of diverse multicultural perspectives.
 As the Weaving Cultural Identities exhibition tours Canada during the next two years, the dialogue will continue in diverse settings and venues.

 Featured Textile Artists